-• the title of the article (16 points, only the first word of the title should be capitalized, text should be justified, no period should be used following a title or a heading),
+• the title of the article (16 points, only the first word of the title should be capitalized, text should be

-- full names of Authors and institutional affiliations.
-Do not provide academic degrees, positions or ranks, - full name and e-mail address of the corresponding author.
-This signifies Author's consent for the publication of presented personal data.
+- justified, no period should be used following a title or a heading), - full names of Authors and institutional affiliations.
+Do not provide academic degrees, positions or ranks, - address of the corresponding author, full name, phone number and e-mail address.
+This signifies Author's consent for the publication of presented personal data (on request of the author the phone number may not be published).